KCLibrary/docs.kclibrary.org/community-reference/legal-gov.md

 Library staff can not provide legal advice at the Library, but we can share information about available resources.
 During the Library’s temporary closure, we’re also able to provide remote access to Westlaw by appointment.
 Please email me if you would like to schedule access to Westlaw.

-If you require legal representation, please consider these resources curated by Findlaw.
+If you require legal representation, please consider these resources curated by [Findlaw](https://statelaws.findlaw.com/missouri-law/free-legal-aid-in-kansas-city.html).

 **[American Civil Liberties Union of Kansas and Missouri](https://aclukswmo.org/)**

-3601 Main Street | Kansas City, MO 64111 | Tel: (816) 756-3113
+3601 Main Street | Kansas City, MO 64111 | Ph: (816) 756-3113

 Areas of Law: Discrimination, Election and Voting, Freedom Speech, Freedom of Religion, Immigration Rights, LGBT Rights, Privacy, Police Practices, Jail and Prison Conditions, and other issues of fair treatment by government.